d-oliveros/isomorphine/README.md

 * Check [this](https://github.com/d-oliveros/isomorphine/tree/master/examples/isomorphic-react) for a full example.

+Isomorphine lets you build isomorphic APIs that can be used the same way in the browser and the server.
+The browser accesses a proxy of the server’s methods that are being required.
+The proxy is a mirror of the server-side entity.
+The proxy creates an HTTP request to Isomorphine’s endpoint (in the server).

+If the server (as opposed to the browser) is requiring the functions, Isomorphine will be smart, it will not create a proxy or do any extra routing.

-Lets say your model's file structure in the server looks like this.
+Lets say your server's models file structure looks like this.
 Each method is running database queries and business logic:

 ```
 /models/index.js